 “We found the Spanish cactus and burro at shops in New York and Connecticut a few years back, the buffalo is by Javier Sanchez Medina, who is the reigning king of the craft.
 Before lockdown, we visited his atelier in Madrid.”
 The Harlee Director’s Play Chairs are by Leanne Ford for Crate & Kids.
 Photograph by Hollister Hovey.

 The floors and baseboards are reclaimed heart pine.
 The original window surrounds were stripped, restored, and left raw or lightly oiled.

 Third Floor Addition

-Go to Townhouse Therapy to inquire about the listing and to see more photos, including before and in-progress shots.
+Go to Townhouse Therapy to see more photos, including before and in-progress shots.

 - 11 Money-Saving Strategies from a Hollywood House Flipper

 - LA Tale: A Spec House with Uncommon Style